Cyber-Security-Club-HTU/RamadanCTF/challenges/MISC/kubeleeeeeeeet/writeup.md

 # Kubeleeeeeeeet Challenge Writeup

+Update: This challenge wasn't solved by any team at the time of event, for anyone reading this writeup don't worry this challenge was made for people that already have some experience in kubernetes and docker.
+If you wanna learn more about kubernetes please refer to  https://www.reddit.com/r/kubernetes/comments/11wl4rj/question_what_is_the_best_way_to_learn_kubernetes/

 ## Overview

 The Kubeleeeeeeeet challenge is a beginner-level challenge that requires you to debug and fix a misconfigured kubelet in a Kubernetes cluster.
 The challenge is designed to help you practice troubleshooting and debugging Kubernetes issues, such as misconfigurations and errors in the kubelet.